 Registering before Election Day

-The cutoff date for pre-registration is 20 days before any election.
-If you are trying to register within the 20 days immediately before the election, please follow the instructions below to register at your polling place on Election Day.
+If you are trying to register after October 17, 2019, please follow the instructions below to register at your polling place on Election Day.

 Register on Election Day